 The day of Agios Yakinthos is not particularly promoted.
 What lover has given or received a gift, from a flower to a solitaire, on 3 July?
 Indeed, few people knew that there was a patron saint of lovers called Yakinthos until the late 1990s.

-Agios Yakinthos is the Orthodox St Valentine.
-The patron saint of love, youth and loving couples, his feast-day, according to the Orthodox Church, is on July 3.
+Agios Yakinthos is the Orthodox St. Valentine.
+The patron saint of love, youth and loving couples, his feast day, according to the Orthodox Church, is on July 3.

-Agios Yakinthos became widely known in Crete in 1998 when the composer and singer "Loudovikos ton Anoyion" (Loudovikos of Anogia), founded the not-for-profit company “Agios Yakinthos” along with the inhabitants of the mountain village of Anogia, and persuaded Anthimos, the Metropolitan Bishop of Rethymnon, to build a small church in honour of Agios Yakinthos on Mount Psiloritis.
+Agios Yakinthos became widely known in Crete in 1998 when the composer and singer "Loudovikos ton Anoyion" (Loudovikos of Anogia), founded the not-for-profit company “Agios Yakinthos” along with the inhabitants of the mountain village of Anogia, and persuaded Anthimos, the Metropolitan of Rethymnon, to build a small church in honor of Agios Yakinthos on Mount Psiloritis.
 The proposal was accepted by Ecumenical Patriarch Bartholomew and the church was soon built.

 The small, stone-built church was designed by architect Stavros Vidalis in the style of a traditional Cretan “mitato”, the round shepherds’ hut used in the mountains of Crete.

-It is set at an altitude of 1200 m. on Psiloritis, the highest mountain of Crete in the centre of the island, in the Fourni area 12 km from Anogia.
+It is set at an altitude of 1200 m. on Psiloritis, the highest mountain of Crete in the center of the island, in the Fourni area 12 km from Anogia.
 The surroundings have all the beauty of the Cretan mountains: a rough landscape of rocks and stones, with trees whose trunks are knotted by time, dotted with a few stone mitata.

 Yakinthia festival in Anogias

 On the feast day of Agios Yakinthos on July 3rd, various cultural events are held in Anogia each year.
 These are the “Yakinthia”, which are gradually becoming better known.